What is Computer Vision Syndrome (CVS), and how does it affect you?

-Individuals who do not need eyeglasses for other everyday activities may benefit from glasses designed for computer use in some cases.
+Individuals who do not need eyeglasses for other everyday activities may sometimes benefit from glasses designed for computer use.
 Furthermore, people who already wear glasses can discover that their current prescription does not provide the best vision for computer use.

 Computer Vision Syndrome Treatment

 How Does the 20 20 20 Rule Prevent Eye Strain?

 Computer use requires proper body positioning.
 The machine and its use are two significant factors in avoiding or minimizing the symptoms of CVS.
 Lighting, chair comfort, location of reference materials, display position, and usage of rest breaks are all factors to consider.

 - The monitor’s position on the computer.
 Most people prefer to look at a computer screen with their eyes down.
 Therefore, the display screen should be 15 to 20 degrees below eye level and 20 to 28 inches away from the eyes.

 - Materials for scientific research.
 The user should keep the materials above and below the keyboard and display.
 If this isn’t possible, keep a record holder near the computer.
 The goal is to arrange the documents so the user’s head does not have to move from paper to computer.